 In addition, it makes sense for them to distinguish colors because it might be their way of actually seeing movement around them.

-The last reason why they don’t really need good eyesight is, as I’ve already said, that they use their smell, hearing and whiskers to know what are their obstacles and to move around freely.
+The last reason why they don’t really need good eyesight is, as we’ve already said, is their sense of smell, hearing, and whiskers which help them identify obstacles and enable them to move around freely.

-Many readers of this article are owners trying to find out if they can make their little pet’s life better (in other words, to see if guinea pigs have color preferences).
+Many owners are trying to find out if they can make their little pet’s life better or in other words, to see if guinea pigs have color preferences.

-To be honest, we, as humans, cannot be sure of any of this.
-Based on a lot of different studies and opinions I found, guinea pigs definitely distinguish colors.
-They have a tendency to be a little more excited when seeing a bright color from the yellow-red spectrum (according to forums) or a sensitivity to green (a hypothesis I talked about in the article).
+We cannot be sure of any of this.
+Based on a lot of different studies and opinions, guinea pigs definitely can distinguish colors.
+They have a tendency to be a little more excited when seeing a bright color from the yellow-red spectrum (according to forums).